-\subsection{Lexicon Lookup}
+\subsubsection{Lexicon Lookup}

-We combine the testimonially unjust terms introduced in the Testimonial Injustice Lexicon section, under each of the categories commonly associated with being evidentially biased, judgemental, negative, and stigmatizing, into a lexicon to be used for exact-matching lookup.
-We then expand this lexicon by finding and adding the stem of these words and five synonyms associated with each unjust term in its respective category.
-We do this by using nltk's WordNet corpus \citep{bird2009natural}.
-This expansion is necessary since exact-matching is limited in reach--- there can be many variations of the same word, improperly used tenses of words, or words which are similar in meaning, etc. This helps find more occurrences of testimonially unjust terms in the records of more patients.
+Since word choice reveals attitudes one may have about a subject \citep{von2008linguistic}, we analyze the word choices of physicians in their notes to quantify patient experiences with testimonial injustice.
+We combine the testimonially unjust terms, into a lexicon to be used for exact-matching lookup.
+We \emph{expand} this lexicon by adding the stem of these words and 5 synonyms associated with each unjust term in its respective category using nltk's WordNet corpus \citep{bird2009natural}.
+This expansion is necessary since exact-matching is limited in reach --- there can be many variations of the same word, improperly used tenses of words, or words which are similar in meaning.
+This helps to more accurately cover occurrences of testimonially unjust terms.